milkish/PackJs/README.md

 # Why

-  Finding all and downloading all the JS libraries I need when starting a new project is a pain.
+  Finding and downloading all the JS libraries I need when starting a new project is a pain.

 # Where